-Until I spent a few days on the Amatista, “Amazon” meant big river, impenetrable jungles and dark-skinned men with blow darts.
+Until I spent a few days on the Amatista, “Amazon” meant big river (or even bigger online retailer), impenetrable jungles and dark-skinned men with blow darts.
 The vision is accurate as far as it goes – except that the blow darts are now mostly found in souvenir shops — but I learned this week how the Amazon is a lot more than a river.
 The Amazon basin, called “Amazonia,” is one of the earth’s natural superstars.
 Continue reading

 Although a visit to Machu Picchu is at the top of many bucket lists, I never planned to visit.
 It’s too high!
 But I went to Machu Picchu anyway and learned that no one ever exaggerated either its magnificence or the challenges it presents to people who are afraid of heights.